(Updated 1/24/2022)

 I am an eclectic reader, which reflects my work as an agent.
 I represent authors who write in the following genres: women’s fiction, romance, thriller, suspense, romantic suspense, Amish, literary, military, historical (all eras), contemporary, science fiction, fantasy, supernatural, YA–in other words, every genre published in the industry.

-I’m looking for unique story lines with a well-refined craft.
+I’m looking for unique storylines with a well-refined craft.
 If something is 80% ready, I’ll probably reject it.
-In school a grade score of 80 would be a low B. Our industry is looking for the A+.
+In school, a grade score of 80 would be a low B. Our industry is looking for an A+.

 I’m Looking for Nonfiction

-My eclectic tastes are also exhibited by the types of nonfiction books and authors represented: Christian living, biography, apologetics, theology, Bible study, reference, health, finance, self-help, psychology, grief, suffering, marriage, family, women’s, men’s, philosophy, church life, devotional, inspirational, social issues, politics, parenting, music, and art.
-The subjects are vast, the opportunities endless.
+The types of nonfiction books and authors represented also exemplify my eclectic tastes: Christian living, biography, apologetics, theology, Bible study, reference, health, finance, self-help, psychology, grief, suffering, marriage, family, women’s, men’s, philosophy, church life, devotional, inspirational, social issues, politics, parenting, music, and art.
+The subjects are vast, and the opportunities are endless.

-I am looking for unique ideas by great writers.
-But as the market has changed, so have some of the demands on the nonfiction author.
+I am looking for unique ideas from great writers.
+However, as the market has changed, so have some of the demands on the nonfiction author.
 Your project has to be more than an extended magazine article.
-It has to have something special that will make a major publisher jump at the chance to invest in you and your work.
+It has to have something special to make a major publisher jump at the chance to invest in you and your work.
 It can be your platform.
 It can be the power of your idea.
 It can be that your writing is unique and compelling.
 And if you can bring all three, I’m confident we can find you a publishing partner.

 A Limit to My Expertise